piouson/kubernetes-bootcamp/README.md

 - View existing Kubernetes resources by running `kubectl get all`

 ### Basic Kubernetes API resources

+Entities in Kubernetes are recorded in the Kubernetes system as _Objects_, and they represent the state of your cluster. [_Kubernetes objects_](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects) can describe:

+- what containerized applications are running (and on which nodes)
+- resources available to those applications
+- policies around applications behaviour - restarts, upgrades, fault-tolerance, etc

+Some common _Kubernetes objects_ include:

 - Deployment: represents the application and provides services
 - ReplicaSet: manages scalability - array of pods